 - The art of negotiating

-The statistics and machine learning coverage is very good.
+The statistics and machine learning coverage is great.
 They've included lectures to cover the following topics:

 - Linear regression